 Recommendations:

-Do not varnish "to the bleed" (varnished objects cannot extend to the bleed area) or on creases - varnish may crack, especially on larger elements.
-Exceptions are small elements where cracks are less visible.
+Do not varnish "to the bleed" (varnished objects should not extend into the bleed area) or on creases - the varnish may crack, especially on larger elements.
+An exception is made for small elements where cracks are less visible.

 3D Raised Selective Varnish